EchterAlsFake/PHUB/docs/source/features/search.rst

 Refreshing queries
 ------------------

-As of right now, queries cannot be refreshed.
+Queries cannot be refreshed.
 Instead, you need to initialise a new query.

 .. code-block:: python